wajnie/cpp-csgo-triggerbot/README.md

     while(true)
     {
         Bot();
-        // Add a Sleep() here if you have potato pc like me }
+        // Add a Sleep() here if you want some optimization }
 }
 ```